P-Edwards/TDAExplore-Examples/README.md

 chmod +x compute.sh
 ./compute.sh 8
 ```
 Computation results (including new plots) will be placed in `computation/computation_results`.
-Note that several computations are quite intensive, particularly those in Supplemental 1 and Supplemental 2 (AB)
+Note that several computations are quite intensive, particularly those with repeated instances of cross validation.

 Highlighted examples